NaomiTheAshenOne/SuperSpeed-Visualiser/README.md

 Preview: https://www.youtube.com/watch?v=ThykKD4RVIY

 ## Install Guide
+NOTE: The app will close itself if it cannot detect a controller (it will tell you a gamepad cannot be found in the terminal the app was ran with)

-Download python, install pygame and then just run the Visulaizer.py file
+Download python, install pygame and then just run the Visualiser.py file

+## Windows 10/11 Install Guide
+* Open file exploerer and navigate to the folder that you have the Visualiser.py stored.

+* Then right click and press "open in terminal"

+* Type "Python", press enter and install it with the microsoft store pop up (DO THIS EVEN IF YOU'VE ALREADY INSTALLED USING PYTHON WITH THE SETUP EXE)

+* After it install type "pip install pygame"

+* Then just enter "python3 .\Visualiser.py" in a cmd prompt in the folder the Visualiser.py is stored.

 ## Credit
-Me :D
+* Me :D
-Claude 3.7 XD
+* Claude 3.7 XD